shubham1o1/Complete_JS_course/7-ES6/README.md

 - We're going to talk about function parameters
 - Rest Parameters allow us to pass an arbitrary number of arguments into a function and use these arguments in that function.
 - Use the same notation as the spread operator but are in fact an exact opposite thing.
-- While the spread operator transform arrays into single value, the rest parameter transforms collections of values into an array when we call the function with multilpe parameters.
+- While the spread operator transform arrays into single value for each elements of an array, the rest parameter transforms collections of values into an array when we call the function with multilpe parameters.
 - The rest parameter syntax allows us to represent an indefinite number of arguments as an array.

 ### Syntax